Where is hbar Hiding in Entropic Gravity?

+where $a$ is a constant of order one.
+To reproduce the correct form of Hawking temperature, we fix the coefficient and arrive at a form for the temperature following Bekenstein's law of BH entropy:

+We now arrive at the same form of temperature as proposed by Verlinde.
+However, his derivation invokes the equipartition theorem of energy, which is a classical concept and is therefore unjustified in the entropic gravity framework, where the entropy has already involved $\hbar$, an indication of the quantum nature of the formulation.

-When the test particle makes a small displacement $\Delta x$ from the screen, the entropy on the screen changes by an amount $\Delta S$ and therefore the test particle will face an effective macroscopic restoring force originated from the system's tendency to increase its entropy.
+With $T$ and the relation between $\Delta S$ and $\Delta x$ fixed, we are now ready to the form of entropy.
+When the test particle makes a small displacement $\Delta x$ relative to the screen, the entropy on the screen will change by an amount $\Delta S$ according to Eq.(\ref{A8:delta S1}).
+The test particle will therefore experience a restoring force originated from the system's tendency to increase its entropy.
+Unlike the restoring force of a stretched polymer which has two possible directions due to a finite nonvanishing equilibrium position, the entropic gravity force has only one direction, which corresponds to bringing two massive objects closer to each other.
 This ``entropic force law'' should thus follow the first law of thermodynamics: